ShumailaAhmed/AI-Workshop/README.md

 #### What is Machine learning?

-It is the concept of building computational algorithms that can learn overtime based on expirence.
-Such that rather than explicitly programming a hardcoded set of instructions, an intelligent system is given the capacity learn, detect and predict meaningful patterns.
+It is the concept of building computational algorithms that can learn over time based on experience.
+Such that rather than explicitly programming a hardcoded set of instructions, an intelligent system is given the capacity to learn, detect and predict meaningful patterns.

 #### Supervised Learning
-Supervised learning makes use of datasets with labelled features which define meaning of the training data.
-Hence when introduced to new data, the algorithm is able to produce a corresponding output.
+Supervised learning makes use of datasets with labeled features that define the meaning of the training data.
+Hence when introduced to new data, the algorithm can produce a corresponding output.

 ![Supervised Learning](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/supervisedlearning.gif)

-### Make Predictions using defined model
+### Make Predictions using a defined model

 we know the equation of a line can be modeled using the equation
 **y = wx+b** some of you might have seen it in the form **y = mx+c**
-Here w is the slope and b is the y intercept of the line, these parameters actually define the line.
-So in linear regression, our ultimate goal is to predict these parameters for a given set of datapoint
+Here w is the slope and b is the y-intercept of the line, these parameters define the line.
+So in linear regression, our ultimate goal is to predict these parameters for a given set of the datapoint

 In other words, we use the data points to train the linear model to have optimal weight and bias value to provide us with the line of best fit.